A Survey of Generative Categories and Techniques in Multimodal Generative Models: Background and Methodology

-The journey towards current MLLMs begins with text, arguably the most prevalent and data-rich modality for capturing human knowledge and communication.
-Early breakthroughs centred on Large Language Models (LLMs) trained predominantly on vast corpora of textual data, utilizing SSL techniques, such as predicting masked words or the next word in a sequence, these models learned intricate patterns of grammar, acquired factual knowledge, and even developed precursors to complex reasoning, often exhibiting surprising emergent abilities solely from exposure to text. \\ \\ The transformer architecture \cite{vaswani_attention_2017}, particularly its attention mechanism \cite{bahdanau_neural_2015}, is key to the success of large language models.
+The transformer architecture \cite{vaswani_attention_2017}, particularly its attention mechanism \cite{bahdanau_neural_2015}, is key to the success of large language models.
 This mechanism allows the model to weigh the importance of different words in a sequence relative to each other regardless of their position.
 This ability to capture long-range dependencies proved far more effective and scalable for sequence modelling than previous architectures, forming the backbone of most modern large-scale AI models.
 While text provides a rich foundation, human understanding encompasses more, vision is another primary sensory input.
 Diffusion Models \cite{ho_denoising_2020} emerged as a powerful generative architecture, particularly effective for high-fidelity image and video synthesis.
 They operate by progressively adding noise to data and then learning a reverse process to meticulously remove noise, starting from a random signal and conditioned on input, thereby generating new data samples.
 The remarkable success of Diffusion Models did not remain confined to the visual domain.
 Its core principles inspired researchers to adapt and apply similar iterative denoising techniques for generating other complex data types, leading to significant advancements in synthesizing realistic audio \cite{schneider_mousai_2024, huang_noise2music_2023}, plausible human motion \cite{zhang_motiondiffuse_2024}, and detailed 3D objects \cite{poole_dreamfusion_2022, lin_magic3d_2023, jun_shap-e_2023, li_instant3d_2024, siddiqui_meta_2024}.
 Furthermore, a powerful architectural paradigm emerged by combining the sequence modelling strengths of Transformers \cite{peebles_scalable_2023}, often used to process conditioning information like text or manage the temporal aspects of generation, with the high-quality generative capabilities of Diffusion Models.
-This synergy between Transformers and Diffusion has become central to many state-of-the-art multimodal generative systems, enabling more sophisticated control and output quality across diverse tasks. \\ \\ Building upon these architectural and representational foundations, the four key techniques introduced earlier further empower these models.
-SSL provides the rich initial representations across modalities; MoE architectures allow for scaling to enormous model sizes needed for complex cross-modal reasoning while maintaining computational efficiency; RLHF aligns the increasingly complex multimodal outputs with human expectations and safety considerations; and CoT prompting enhances the explicit reasoning capabilities needed to solve intricate tasks involving multiple data types. \\ \\ In conclusion, the convergence of powerful sequence modelling architectures like the Transformer, Diffusion Models, methods for creating unified multimodal representations, and advanced training and inference techniques establish a sophisticated foundation.
+This synergy between Transformers and Diffusion has become central to many state-of-the-art (SOTA) multimodal generative systems, enabling more sophisticated control and output quality across diverse tasks. \\ \\ Building upon these architectural and representational foundations, the four key techniques introduced earlier further empower these models.
+SSL provides the rich initial representations across modalities; MoE architectures allow for scaling to enormous model sizes needed for complex cross-modal reasoning while maintaining computational efficiency; RLHF aligns the increasingly complex multimodal outputs with human expectations and safety considerations; and CoT prompting enhances the explicit reasoning capabilities needed to solve intricate tasks involving multiple data types. \\ \\ In conclusion, the convergence of powerful sequence modelling architectures like the Transformer, Diffusion Models, methods for creating unified multimodal representations, and advanced training and inference techniques establishes a sophisticated foundation.
 This framework not only enables the diverse text-conditioned generative capabilities surveyed in this paper but also represents a significant step towards more general-purpose AI systems capable of understanding and interacting with the world in a richer, more human-like multimodal manner.